CrayLabs/SmartRedis/doc/data_structures.rst

 We illustrate concepts and capabilities of the Python and C++ SmartRedis APIs.
-The C and Fortran function signatures closely mirror the C++ API, and for brevity, we won't delve into the two extensively.
-For more comprehensive explanations of the C and Fortran SmartRedis APIs, please consult the respective documentation pages.
+The C and Fortran function signatures closely mirror the C++ API, and for brevity, we won't delve into them.
+For full discussion of the C and Fortran APIs, please refer to their respective documentation pages.

 .. _data-structures-tensor: